The 8 Steps to Selling a House in QLD

 Be aware that there is no cooling-off period after an unsuccessful auction when:

 To withdraw from a sale, the buyer must notify the seller or their agent in writing, sign it and deliver it by 5pm on the fifth day.
 They can do so in person, by email or fax.

-You can cancel or reduce the cooling-off period if you want to by notifying the seller or their agent in writing.
+You can cancel or reduce the cooling-off period by notifying the seller or their agent in writing.

 After the cooling-off period has ended, the balance of the deposit is payable by the buyer and should be held in trust until settlement occurs (e.g. 10% of the purchase price less holding deposit).

-An important thing to keep in mind with regards to cooling-off periods in QLD is that they only apply to the buyer, once you’ve exchanged contracts, you cannot simply cancel the sale as a seller.
+An important thing to keep in mind about cooling-off periods in QLD is that they only apply to the buyer.
+Once you’ve exchanged contracts, you can’t simply cancel the sale as a seller.

-If there is high demand for your property you may prefer to sell it at auction.
-Ideally you should book your Auctioneer prior to listing your property, so that the date and time can be included in any advertising.
+If there’s high demand for your property, you may prefer to sell it at auction.
+Ideally, you should book your Auctioneer prior to listing your property, so that the date and time can be included in any advertising.